jplej/consultant-website/_service_blocks/en/discovery-en.md

 ---
 title: "Consultation Package"
-image: "/consultant-website/assets/images/jplej_corpo.bmp"
+image: "/consultant-website/assets/images/whiteboard2.jpg"
 lang: en
 weight: 1
 ---

-# Get Personalized Consultation
+# Initial Assesment

-Get a personalized 30-minute consultation to kickstart your project.
-Our experts are here to help you with actionable insights and solutions for your business.
+Our Digital Transformation Assessment involves a storyboarding workshop, stakeholder interviews, and a thorough analysis of systems and suppliers to identify inefficiencies and opportunities.
+The result is a comprehensive report with an executive summary highlighting strengths and weaknesses, accompanied by a strategic roadmap with actionable milestones to drive improved efficiency and data-driven decision-making in your front office.